There are so many ways you can set up a coffee bar at home, you can use your kitchen counter, a cabinet or a rolling cart! Time to be inspired!

 Think about glass jars for storing coffee beans and sugar, a serving tray if you’re not having a trolley, ad of course some nice cups and some pretty napkins.

-Add a chalkboard wall to your coffee bar
+Add a finishing touch to your kitchen coffee bar by adding some fabulous wall art.

 Make a statement by using chalkboard paint on the wall behind your coffee bar.
 You can use it for writing up your favorite coffee recipes.